 How did you start making films and what was the first film project you worked on?

-What are the films or people that had impacts on you and deeply inspired you to make this project?
+What are the films or people that had impacts on you and deeply inspired you to become a filmmaker?